-Bad neighbors can bring down a rental property’s desirability making it difficult to maintain occupancy.
-Even the most beautiful, fairly priced property, managed by the world’s greatest landlord, can be a tough sell if the neighbors are undesirable.
+This means that even the most beautiful, fairly priced property, managed by the world’s greatest landlord, can be a tough sell if the neighbors are undesirable.
 While a landlord has some degree of control over their own tenants’ behavior, there is little that can be done to control the behaviors of the neighbors around the property.

 Here are some of the most common problematic neighbor behaviors and some remedies for how a landlord can manage them in order to keep the rental unit occupied with great tenants.

-Neighborhood Eyesore – Piles of trash, cluttered yards, undrivable cars, unmaintained landscapes – real estate eyesores are one of the most noticeable bad neighbor behaviors.
+Piles of trash, cluttered yards, undrivable cars, unmaintained landscapes – real estate eyesores are one of the most noticeable bad neighbor behaviors.
 An unsightly yard or rundown home can really bring down the property value of the whole neighborhood.
 Even if your home is updated and well maintained, you could face a challenge when finding tenants that tolerate living in such an unattractive neighborhood.

-If a neighboring house near your rental property looks like it could drive potential tenants away due to its displeasing curb appeal, you should do your best to minimize the visibility from your property.
+If a neighboring house near your rental property looks like it could drive potential tenants away due to its displeasing curb appeal, you should do your best to minimize its visibility from your property.
 Check with local city codes about fence heights and consider landscaping options that provide some privacy for your tenants that keep the unattractive property out of sight.

 You can also check with your local ordinances about acceptable yard maintenance standards.
 Some cities have regulations about allowable grass height, trash or junk on the property, inoperable cars, outdoor storage rules, maintenance of dead trees or vegetation, etc. Report any violations of city codes by the neighbors to help increase your property’s desirability.

 The best remedy for loud neighbors to familiarize yourself with local noise ordinances, which put limitations on hours where noises above certain decibels are allowed.
-A call to the police to report noise violations can results in fines or tickets for the offender.
+A call to the police to report noise violations can result in fines or tickets for the offender.
 If you have issues with noisy neighbors, remind them about the community restrictions and politely inform them that your tenants are encouraged to report excessive violations.
 Give your tenants the information they need to make the reports to the police if and when the neighbor ever generates excessive noise during off hours.